- Decide what you want to learn.

 Be mindful – Practice every moment

-There's a lot of research on musicians and their brains, and in our experience this works.
+There's a lot of research on musicians and their brains.

-- You can also practice without a a bass, e.g. visualizing shapes on the fretboard, tapping rhythms with your hands or practicing finger coordination – anywhere (just don't drive a truck or do other hazardous activities at the same time...)
+- You can also practice without a bass, e.g. by visualizing shapes on the fretboard.
+You can also tap rhythms with your hands and practice finger coordination (just don't drive a truck or do other hazardous activities at the same time...).

 Jam with others

-- Learning is a social activity, so share your knowledge and learn from others; it can also be easier to motivate yourself and keep trying to get better if you feel challenged.
+- Learning is a social activity, so share your knowledge and learn from others.
+It can be easier to motivate yourself and keep trying to get better, when you feel challenged.